plandex-ai/plandex/docs/docs/intro.md

 ## Hosting

 Plandex runs on a client-server architecture.
 The Plandex server is open source and can be self-hosted.
-A cloud-hosting option is also offered for getting started as quickly as possible with minimal setup.
+A cloud-hosted option is also offered for getting started as quickly as possible with minimal setup.

 ## Community